biscuitdelicious/password-manager/README.md

 Download the folder on your computer and run 'main.py'

 ### Usage
-Just instert the 'website' and the 'password in the boxes - then click 'save password'.
+Insert the 'website' and the 'password in the boxes - then click 'save password'.
 In case you don't have a good password - 'generate password'.

 Enjoy!